By Leon d’Ancona B.T.L, M.T.L., RRESI, CEO

-Real Estate Professionals who strive to be informed, need to realize that reading a newspaper is not good enough.
+Professionals who strive to be informed, need to realize that reading a newspaper is not good enough.
 Clients read as well.
 When all is said and done, buyers and sellers look for the individuals who impress them with professional knowledge.
 Here are four ways you will be the most informed:

-Days on Market is the consumer’s perception of how urgent or slow home buying is.
+It is the consumer’s perception of how urgent or slow home buying is.
 This is influenced mostly by the consumer’s news gathered.
 What buyers or sellers do not realize is that once it already hits the papers a new reality has already happened.

 Your knowledge as a real estate professional, coupled with exact market statistics, is what instills confidence about your ability, and why clients need YOU.

 Realize also that in a large city “one size does not fit all”.
 There are areas and zip codes that are HOT and there are neighborhoods that are NOT.
 Great R.E. salespeople have that kind of information at their fingertips, and they are the ones making big money.

 Sold to ask ratio